Zaalan3/quad3D/README.md

-# quad3D
+### Quad3D

-3D Engine for the TI-84+CE
+A WIP 3D engine for the TI84+CE utilyzing a forward quad renderer.

+Includes C usage example.